alexroutledge/jquery-rwd-expressions/README.md

 -Performing DOM manipulations on elements currently in the user's viewport

+This may include adding JS-based animations or event driven functions.

 $.extend($.expr[':'], {
   "below-the-fold": function (a) {
 		return $(window).height() + $(window).scrollTop() <= $(a).offset().top;